-- Why do you want a circle logo?
-Go beyond “it looks interesting” or “my wordmark looks boring” and think about how a circle could strengthen your brand and business, as seen in the above examples.
+- Why do you want a circle logo design?
+Go beyond “it looks interesting” or “my wordmark looks boring” and think about how the shape could strengthen your brand and business, as seen in the above examples.

 - Does your company name fit into a circle container and will it be legible when scaled down?
 If not, are you willing to use an initial or monogram in a circle with your company name beside it or curve the text to better fit the space?